The page has been translated by Gen AI.

 serverNTP source server information

-iburstUsed with the server directive, this option sends 8 packets instead of one to minimize the time required to synchronize with the NTP server when it cannot connect
+iburstUsed with the server directive, this option minimizes the time to synchronize with the initial NTP server by sending eight packets instead of the usual single packet when the NTP server cannot be reached.

 minpoll